X86 calling conventions: syscall

 This is similar to cdecl in that arguments are pushed right-to-left.
-EAX, ECX, and EDX are not preserved.
-The size of the parameter list in doublewords is passed in AL.
+However, EAX, ECX, and EDX are not preserved, and the size of the parameter list in doublewords is passed in AL.

 Syscall is the standard calling convention for 32 bit OS/2 API.

 optlink

 Arguments are pushed right-to-left.
 The three first (leftmost) arguments are passed in EAX, EDX, and ECX and up to four floating-point arguments are passed in ST0 through ST3, although space for them is reserved in the argument list on the stack.
 Results are returned in EAX or ST0.
 Registers EBP, EBX, ESI, and EDI are preserved.

 Optlink is used by the IBM VisualAge compilers.

 Callee clean-up

 In these conventions, the callee cleans up the arguments from the stack.
 Functions which use these conventions are easy to recognize in ASM code because they will unwind the stack after returning.
 The x86 ret instruction allows an optional 16-bit parameter that specifies the number of stack bytes to release after returning to the caller.
 Such code looks like this: